DSS/Kinheim

 On 20 April 2023, three DSS/Kinheim pitchers combined for an eight-inning no-hitter in a 12–4 victory over RCH-Pinguins.
 The team finished the 2023 regular season in sixth place, followed by a second place finish in the "bottom five" pool and a 1–2 record in the bottom wildcard playoff.
 Catcher Sem Kuijper, who also played on the Netherlands' U23 baseball team, received the Guus van der Heijden Award as the best Dutch international player under the age of 23.
 Kuijper supplanted Halderman, who hit just .136 in the follow-up to his award-winning season and retired after the 2023 season.

-In 2024, DSS/Kinheim finished advanced to the "top four" pool, finishing the first portion of the regular season in fourth place, three points clear of the lower pool.
+In 2024, DSS/Kinheim advanced to the "top four" pool, finishing the first portion of the regular season in fourth place, three points clear of the lower pool.
 The club's first season in the "top four" pool went poorly, with 3 wins and 23 losses and a negative 113 run differential.
 In the wildcard playoff, the Haarlem team defeated the Oosterhout Twins, 2 games to 1, the combined franchise's first postseason series win.
 DSS/Kinheim had two extra-inning walk-off victories, with outfielder Colin Broers clinching the series with a single in the bottom of the 10th inning.
 DSS/Kinheim was swept in two games in the final four Playoff Round by Neptunus and failed to advance to the Holland Series.
 Ibrahin Redan, who pitched in the Cincinnati Reds minor league system a decade prior, led the team with a .322 average and .839 on-base plus slugging for the year.
 However, he and brother Irving Redan both ranked in the top three in the league in strikeouts.

 In August 2024, DSS and Kinheim announced a change to their operating agreement beginning in 2025.
 Kinheim would field a team in the Hoofdklasse, and DSS would compete in the lower Eerste Klasse.
-The clubs stated that the Royal Netherlands Baseball and Softball Federation (KNBSB), the national governing body for baseball, supported the change.
+The Royal Netherlands Baseball and Softball Federation (KNBSB), the national governing body for baseball, supported the change.